rudra-singh1/scn-documentation/infrastructure/peering.md

 Please [contact us](mailto:lcl@seattlecommunitynetwork.org) to peer with our network.

 Note this network is our public ASN, not the [Seattle Community Network](https://seattlecommunitynetwork.org) itself.
+If you would like to join the network visit our [connect](https://seattlecommunitynetwork.org/ourSites.html) page.

 Seattle Community Network (SCN) is a community network dedicated to providing fair access to underserved communities all across the Puget Sound.
 [Learn more on our FAQ]({{ "faq/about.html" | absolute_url }}).